Autocapture

 Autocapture provides several configuration options to help you adjust your implementation to your needs.
 You can turn individual Autocapture events on and off as needed, and even tune those events further to optimize your event volume.

-Amplitude recommends monitoring your event volume (in Settings > Plans & Billing) as you make changes to ensure it matches your expectations.
-At any time, you can change your configuration to only capture clicks on specified elements (or elements with certain classes), track on specific pages, or turn click tracking off while still taking advantage of other Autocapture data (page views, sessions, etc.).
+Amplitude recommends monitoring your event volume (go to Settings > Plans & Billing) as you make changes to ensure it matches your expectations.
+At any time, you can change your configuration to only capture clicks on specified elements (or elements with certain classes), track on specific pages, or turn click tracking off while still taking advantage of other Autocapture data (page views, sessions, and so forth.).

 Your taxonomy with Autocapture